 Berthe Morisot: “Woman in a Garden” (1882-83)

-This exhibit represents the first major retrospective of Berthe Morisot’s work in over 40 years.
-There are over 150 works, including paintings, pastels, watercolors and drawings, gathered from museums and private collections all over the world.
-Some you might have seen before, whether at the Marmottan or the Musée D’Orsay, but there are some you may never have the chance to see again.
+This exhibit represented the first major retrospective of Berthe Morisot’s work in over 40 years.
+There were over 150 works, including paintings, pastels, watercolors and drawings, gathered from museums and private collections all over the world.
+Some you might have seen before, whether at the Marmottan or the Musée D’Orsay, but there were some you may never have the chance to see again.
 The effect of seeing so many of her works together, in such a beautiful setting, is just plain stunning.
 Once in a lifetime perhaps.

-But the exhibit offers much more than that.
-Together, Morisot’s collected works tell the story of this remarkable woman’s life, from her earliest years as a copyist at the Louvre to her final years as a celebrated Impressionist and devoted mother.
+But the exhibit offered much more than that.
+Together, Morisot’s collected works told the story of this remarkable woman’s life, from her earliest years as a copyist at the Louvre to her final years as a celebrated Impressionist and devoted mother.

 In the Exhibition Catalogue you can find the details of Morisot’s life right alongside her paintings, all in chronological order.
 You can follow Morisot as she moves from home to home in the 16th arrondissement of Paris, from her parents’ homes at 12 and 16 rue Franklin, to her last home as a widow at 10 rue Weber.
 Aside from her travels and her summers in suburban Paris, she spent her entire life in the 16th.

-In fact, Morisot painted Woman in a Garden while she lived on rue Villejust, now known as rue Paul Valéry.
-Her home still stands today, with the same garden that she once would have painted in.
+In fact, Morisot painted Woman in a Garden during the period she lived on rue Villejust, now known as rue Paul Valéry.
+Her home still stands today, with the same garden that she once could have painted in.